Advising Students About Education Abroad

 Students in the College of Arts and Sciences should refer to the database of courses that have been transferred from study abroad programs in the past.
 This is an excellent resource for both academic advisors and students to gauge course options.
 Please keep in mind, however, that this database is not exhaustive and only lists those courses which have been approved for elective credit in past years.
 Any courses approved for the major or minor will need departmental approval.

 UVA undergraduate students have a range of opportunities to participate in research, service-learning, and internships overseas, through award programs such as those offered by the Center for Global Health and the Office of Undergraduate Research, or by working directly with UVA faculty.
 Any student who is receiving funds or credits from their Department or the University for a project abroad needs to register with the International Studies Office in advance of departure.
 Registration includes review of site and contingency plans.
 Deans and faculty who advise or fund a project should contact Catarina Krizancic about University requirements.
 Students should contact their advisor or funding program or email [email protected].

 Reflection After Study Abroad

 When advising students who have already studied abroad, consider discussing ways to incorporate their international experience into on-Grounds coursework (e.g., through papers or presentations, capstone projects, senior thesis, etc.).
 You are uniquely positioned to help students reflect and draw connections between their study abroad experience, their overall University education, and future educational or career paths.
 Please be aware that students often experience issues of readjustment when they return, particularly after spending a considerable amount of time abroad.
 Ask your students how they are doing.
-If they are having problems, encourage them to contact the Education Abroad Team, attend reentry programs, and participate in the Virginia Lessons from Abroad Conference.
+If they are having problems, encourage them to contact the Education Abroad Team and attend reentry programs.
 In more severe cases, please remember to refer the students to CAPS.
 Students interested in telling their peers about education abroad can take advantage of opportunities to share their experiences with others, volunteer as an Intern in our office, give presentations, and help with the Study Abroad Fair.